ChrstphrHll/npc_gen/students/Aurikallos Biafyndar.md

   int: 14
   str: 14
   wis: 8
-track: Protection
-trait: When I set my mind to something, I follow through no matter what gets in my way.
-trait1: Placid
-trait2: Repugnant
 year: 5
+guild: Elkenval
+partyID: 20
 ---
 # Aurikallos Biafyndar
 ---
 ### Description
 - 5th year Gnome Monk in Elkenval
-- straight turquoise hair that's put up in a large bun, Pale Gray eyes, and Pale skin
+- straight turquoise hair that's put up in a large bun, Brown eyes, and Pale skin
 - Is Placid and Repugnant, and has Righteous as their ideal

 ### Organizations